We may be able to update you on how they’re doing

 You’ve probably thought a lot about the person you’ve helped.
 Where are they?
 How are they feeling?
 Has the transplant worked?

-You may also want to donate and simply leave it at that.
+However, it isn’t always possible to be directly in contact with your recipient.
+Sometimes, the recipient wants to stay private or you may also want to donate and simply leave it at that.
 Lots of our donors are happy just to know they’ve done something amazing.
 And that’s no problem at all – there’s no obligation on either side.

 During your visit or follow up phone call, you were asked if you would like to know how the patient is after their transplant.
 If you asked for an update, the donor follow up team will contact the relevant registry depending on where the patient lives to try and get this information for you at around 6 months after you have donated.